 Independent studies have highlighted that bipolar ionisation can markedly decrease the concentration of contaminants in indoor air, lowering the risk of respiratory infections and creating a far healthier breathing experience.

 As we enter a difficult winter period and economies are looking forward to a post-pandemic recovery, the need to reassure workers of a safer working environment is crucial, particularly at a time when flu outbreaks may become common.

 SSE Energy Solutions has secured an exclusivity deal covering the UK and Ireland to sell and install the product range offered by Swiss company, ionair®, into buildings, such as offices, airports, shopping malls, care homes, hotels, sports facilities and more.

 Poor internal air quality (IAQ) is strongly correlated with low productivity, allergies and general illness.
 More seriously, chronic exposure to airborne pollutants is linked to respiratory diseases like flu, asthma and lung cancer.
 Furthermore, evidence is emerging that persistently low air quality is associated with increased risk of dementia.

-Kostas Papadopoulos, Head of Smart Cities Solutions Development at SSE Enterprise, said: “We have decided to back this tried and tested technology, working with a high quality manufacturer, not only because we truly believe that it is superior to all other air purification options currently on offer, but also because the pilot installation in one of our offices in England has demonstrated a dramatic improvement across several air quality metrics.”
+Kostas Papadopoulos, Head of Smart Cities Solutions Development at SSE Energy Solutions, said: “We have decided to back this tried and tested technology, working with a high quality manufacturer, not only because we truly believe that it is superior to all other air purification options currently on offer, but also because the pilot installation in one of our offices in England has demonstrated a dramatic improvement across several air quality metrics.”

 “We are approaching that time of year where coughs and colds begin to surface, so we want to help our customers reduce the risk of infection in their buildings.
 It is important that any return to work is as safe as possible.
 We want this technology to provide reassurance to businesses and their employees that they are working in a healthier indoor environment, known to improve well-being, productivity and comfort.”